abinrajmk8/abinrajmk8/README.md

 - **[Celebrity Look-Alike](https://github.com/abinrajmk8/celebrity-look-alike)**
   A machine learning-based project created for a national-level tech fest, using Python and the VGG FaceNet model to match celebrities with users.

+- **[Knowledge Graph Search Engine using Go ](https://github.com/abinrajmk8/wikigraph.git) **  fine tuned model using bert Explore Wikipedia like never before with Wikigraph — a fine-tuned BERT + Neo4j-powered knowledge engine.
+    Backed by LLMs and semantic embeddings, it understands your query and reveals intelligent entity relationships. feel free to contact me for the Intent-bert model **[model link](https://huggingface.co/abinrajmk8/intent-bert)**

 ---